Number of prisoners with COVID-19 rising fast at Beto Unit in Anderson County

 While 23 prisoners have tested positive in the prison, only two coronavirus cases have been confirmed in Anderson County.

-KETK asked the Anderson County Judge what qualifications make a case, and he said inmates are only considered part of the count if they are originally from Anderson County.
+KETK asked the Anderson County Judge what qualifications make a case, and he said inmates are only considered part of the count if they are an Anderson County resident.

+“His home county, if he gets COVID-19 in Anderson county at one of the units here, his home county is the one that’s going to get the record for it,” said Judge Robert Johnston.

 To help combat the coronavirus in the Beto Unit, prisoners are confined to their cells and temperatures are taken twice a day by medical professionals.